aaronkirkham/wp-timber-view-controller/README.md

 ## WordPress Timber View Controller
-If you're like me and hate writing 2 files to render a twig template for WordPress (e.g. page.php and page.twig) then this library is for you.
+If you're like me and hate writing 2 files to render a twig template for WordPress (e.g. page.php for context and page.twig for markup) then this library is for you.
 It follows the WordPress Template Hierarchy so you can also create files such as `single-{post_type}.twig`.

 ### How to use
 Using wp-timber-view-controller is easy.